Built-in agent reference

 Implement and run a convergence study for the solver in solver.py.

-Sweep the step size, plot the error, and report the observed order of accuracy.Verification Agents
+Sweep the step size, plot the error, and report the observed order of accuracy.Verification agents

 review